-40,400 in half the time.
-The majority of these The CPSC also issued a recent report that found that e-scooter and e-bike injuries increased nearly incidents occurred among children under the 21% in 2022, with children 14 years and younger age of six. more than twice as likely to be injured than average.
-CPSC recommended that consumers By next holiday season, the risk of accidental battery ingestion should be fading.
-In "only use micromobility products that have been designed, manufactured, and certified for September, the CPSC made conformance compliance with the applicable consensus safety to UL 4200A, the standard for products incorporating button and coin cell batteries, standards."
+The CPSC also issued a recent report that found that e-scooter and e-bike injuries increased nearly 21% in 2022, with children 14 years and younger more than twice as likely to be injured than average.
+CPSC recommended that consumers "only use micromobility products that have been designed, manufactured, and certified for compliance with the applicable consensus safety standards."